matteobaccan/dbchat/VISUALIZATION.md

 "Generate our weekly executive summary charts showing KPIs and trends"
 ```

-By combining the Database MCP Server with Claude Desktop's visualization capabilities, you get a powerful business intelligence tool that can transform raw database data into actionable insights through beautiful, interactive charts and graphs.
+By combining the Database MCP Server with Claude Desktop's visualization capabilities, you get a powerful business intelligence tool that can transform raw database data into actionable businessInsights through beautiful, interactive charts and graphs.
 The natural language interface makes it accessible to non-technical users while still providing the depth and customization that analysts need.